navillanueva/hanyang-artificial-intelligence-2021/README.md

-# Hotel Demand Prediction Algorithm
+# Fake News Detector

-Final project for AI course in Hanyang University 2021.
-In this repo you will find the code for a simple pyhton algorithm that uses
+Final project for artificial intelligence within organizations at Universidad Carlos 3 de Madrid in December of 2022.
+In this repo you will find the code for a simple pyhton algorithm that used (original kaggle dataset has been deleted) a dataset of headliners for real and fake news and by using word analysis creates an algorithm that predicts the veracity of a news according to its headline.

-Simple python algorithm that uses word analysis based on a data set of fake and true news to detect what headliners are most likely to be fake news.